Showcase the achievements of the Belgian Horse through an indexed rating system of the current top shows nationwide.

 - These overall raw points will then multiplied by the index of the show to give the animal the total points earned at that show.

 - Index multipliers are determined by the number of registered animals shown (not the number entered) at that show that year.
 The index of the show will not be known until the completion of the show.
-Recognized hitch classes may be mixed breeds, however, points will be awarded only for the number of Belgians the exhibitor beats in the class.
+Recognized cart classes must be for registered animals only.
+Registered cart classes may be mixed breeds.
 The index is determined as follows:

 a.
 Index of 9 if > 200 registered head shown